About Nancy Nunes

 Much of my insight has developed through my own life experience, having personally faced many of the transitions and challenges of my clients.
 I have navigated the terrains of marriage and divorce, adoption and mothering, caring for elderly parents, parenting a teen, and balancing it all with a professional career.

-If you’re in Boulder, CO or the surrounding area, I invite you to contact me at 303-579-8572 to schedule a free, in-person half hour consultation to see if we’d be a good fit.
+If you’re in Boulder Colorado or the surrounding area, I invite you to contact me at 303-579-8572 to schedule a free, in-person half hour consultation to see if we’d be a good fit.
 I’m happy to discuss your specific needs and answer any questions you have about counseling, LENS therapy and my practice.

 Nancy Nunes, LCSW earned her B.A. in Human Services Administration from the University of Massachusetts and her M.S.W. from the University of Connecticut School of Social Work.
 Nancy has engaged in advanced trainings, such as Somatic Experiencing, Active Parenting of Teens and Diversity Training and is an ongoing student of American Sign Language.
 Nancy also earned her Hospice Volunteer and Bereavement Counselor Certification, Prevention Generalist Certification and Critical Incident Stress Debriefing Certification.
 Outside of her practice, she also serves as a Pro Bono Psychotherapist for Boulder County Aids Project and serves on the board of the Interface Program which sponsors monthly presentations on the interface between spirituality and psychology.